 He grunted, gasped, then slowed his thrusting, and the sting began to ease.
 Grinda closed her eyes, finally able to enjoy the feel of him inside her, the heat of his closeness, the smell of his skin.

-‘Grinda?’ he said.
+‘Grinda?’
 Grinda opened her eyes and Mock brushed away a tear trickling down her cheek.
 ‘Hurt?’

-She shook her head, and he smiled and wrapped her in his arms.
+She shook her head.
+Smiling, he wrapped her in his arms.

 Mock woke the next morning to a grey dawn.
 The storm had finally passed.

 He sat up.
 ‘Grinda?’

 His bedding was empty.
 He stared at the patch of dried blood.
-There was blood on his penis too.
+There was blood on his cock too.
 Maybe she was out relieving herself or cleaning herself up.
-He froze at the sound of a small shriek.
+He froze at the sound of a shriek.
 Quickly, he seized his sword and wriggled out the tent.
 He looked around but the woods gave him no answers.
 Between the trees he could see the other Quarthi tents—but no movement and no Grinda.
 Everything was still.
 A crow cawed.

 ‘Mock,’ came a muffled cry.

 Left.
 Away from the rest of his Quarthi brothers.
 He sped towards the sound, his bare feet slapping through mud and puddles of water.
 Who was it?
 Pith?
 Khun?
 Croki?
 They were the more untrustworthy of his brothers, but they still should have known better.
 Grinda was his and no one else’s.
 He had made that very clear.
 His grip tightened on his sword.
 Whoever it was would pay.